Notary Public Duties

-In the State of Florida public notaries are authorized by law to perform six basic duties:
+In the State of Florida a commissioned notary public is authorized by law to perform six basic duties:

 An oath or affirmation is administered to a document signer when the signer is required to make a sworn statement about certain facts.
 The signer must personally appears before the notary public to swear (or affirm) the facts contained in the document.
 A public notary is an officer duly appointed to administer oaths, that the information contained in the document is true.